PythonCharmers/CoursePreparation/what_next.md

 ## News

-If you want to learn what is the latest in the world of Python, then follow the [Official Python Planet](http://planet.python.org).
+If you want to learn what is the latest in the world of Python, then follow the [Official Planet Python](http://planet.python.org).

 ## Installing libraries

 There are a huge number of open source libraries at the [Python Package Index](http://pypi.python.org/pypi) which you can use in your own programs.

+A nice human-curated list of Python packages is here: [Awesome-Python](https://awesome-python.com).

 To install and use these libraries, you can use [pip](http://www.pip-installer.org/en/latest/).